—TripAdvisor Reviews of

 Listen to the Bhutanese Monks' Chant again!

 We accept all skill levels of photographers, from those who have a "point-and-shoot" to those who are advanced pro/amateurs with all the latest digital SLR gear.
 Our goal is to put you in front of remarkable scenes and cultural experiences—this is not a workshop with evening photography meetings or critiques.
 Travelers who are not keenly interested in photography will have plenty to do, always with guides and drivers at your disposal.
-Click to read an overview of the fantastic itinerary we have to offer in the Fall 2015.
+Click to read an overview of the fantastic itinerary we have to offer for our upcoming 2016 tours.

-2016 Tour - Travel completely across the country with special permission to exit into Assam.
+2016 Tours - Travel completely across the country with special permission to exit into Assam.
 Two exclusive cultural events that no other tourists attend.
 Meet the nomadic people of Sakten and Merak.
 Limited to 16 participants.
-Contact us for complete details.
+Read Tour Overview or contact us for your personal itinerary.
 (We generally are filled by the end of the previous year.)

 We also specialize in private tours with custom itineraries to Bhutan throughout the year.
 We make all the arrangements for singles, couples or small groups, including visas, Druk Air ticketing, and exciting itineraries that go to unusual places within Bhutan.
 We can make your dream tour a reality.
 Email Robin.